 Austin leaders are continually looking towards and planning for the future.
 A key City financial policy requires annual preparation of a five-year financial forecast projecting revenues and expenditures for all operating funds.
 This forecast is used as a tool to develop the following year's operating budget.
-In addition, the City annually prepares a five-year Capital Improvement Project (CIP) Plan that outlines all capital projects in progress, those that will be implemented in the fiveyear horizon, and related funding sources.
-A second plan covering a 10-year planning horizon, the Long-Range CIP Strategic Plan, is also updated biennially.
+In addition, the City annually prepares a five-year Capital Improvement Project (CIP) Plan that outlines all capital projects in progress, those that will be implemented in the five-year horizon, and related funding sources.
+A second plan covering a 10-year planning horizon, the Long-Range CIP Strategic Plan, is updated biennially.
 This plan provides a data-driven approach to planning for how the City's future capital improvements support the way Austin functions and grows.
-Such an approach assists in aligning the City's CIP investments with the Imagine Austin Comprehensive Plan and the Council's new strategic priorities as the City strives to strike a balance between ongoing capital needs necessary to maintain services for a rapidly growing community and strategic investments that support community priorities.
+Such an approach assists in aligning the City's CIP investments with the Imagine Austin Comprehensive Plan and the City Council's strategic priorities as the City strives to strike a balance between ongoing capital needs necessary to maintain services for a rapidly growing community and strategic investments that support community priorities.
 City departments prepare a number of other long- and mid- range service plans that provide input into decisions made in the planning and budgeting process.
 These plans range from clean energy and climate protection to strategic mobility planning.
 Maintaining sound financial and economic development policies within the City organization allows for a high level of services to the community.
-Because of consistent adherence to our financial policies and the area's healthy economy, the City's bond ratings for General Obligation bonds continue to be "AAA" for all three bond rating agencies, Moody's (Aaa), Standard & Poor's and Fitch Ratings, Inc. In one of the largest transactions in its history, the City purchased the Nacogdoches Generating Facility for \$460 million.
-As the plant's only customer, the City considered the purchase as more of a refinancing, ultimately saving electric customers about \$275 million.
+It also results in positive bond ratings, which measures the City's ability to repay its debt.